-We recently chatted with Angela Williams, Chief People Officer at Crossrail and Chairman of CURO’s Board of Directors, about how to navigate employee reward in today’s environment and beyond.
+We recently chatted with Angela Williams, Chief People Officer at Crossrail and Non-Executive Director on CURO’s Board of Directors, about how to navigate employee reward in today’s environment and beyond.
 Angela has years of Global HR experience and has worked for companies including British Airways, Sodexo, and The Walt Disney Company.

 We asked Angela if she could share advice with our network of HR and reward professionals on overcoming the current and future reward challenges that are developing - and will continue to develop - as a result of the current Coronavirus pandemic.

 Read this blog for her advice on how to:

 - Realign your reward strategies to reflect the new normal and employee expectations

 - Retain top talent with limited financial budgets

 - Adopt flexible reward programs and focus on the wellbeing of your employees